nikhil-mathews/app-zero/README.md

 An application that transforms user-system interaction on Windows.
 Interprets user commands and translates them into CMD instructions, streamlining the execution of complex computer tasks with simple, natural language inputs.

--The user inputs a request into AppZero using natural language.
+- The user inputs a request into AppZero using natural language.
 This request can range from file management tasks to system queries or the need to send an email.

--AppZero employs OpenAI's ChatGPT API to interpret the request, understanding the intent and the necessary actions to fulfill it.
+- AppZero employs OpenAI's ChatGPT API to interpret the request, understanding the intent and the necessary actions to fulfill it.

 -The application then generates a JSON response that outlines the plan of action.
 This includes a user-friendly summary and the specific CMD commands that will execute the task.